-John the Baptist was imprisoned by Herod Antipas, the tetrarch over Galilee and Perea.
+John the Baptist was imprisoned by Herod Antipas, the tetrarch of Galilee and Perea.
 Herod Antipas was a son of Herod the Great, who had been king of Judea and the surrounding regions during the time of Jesus' birth.
 After Herod the Great's death, his kingdom broke up into smaller territories over which his sons ruled.
 Herod Antipas received Galilee, and it was He who ordered John's arrest.
 It was the plotting of Herod's wife Herodias, however, that led John' execution.

 While the gospel of John makes only a passing reference to the imprisonment of John the Baptist (John 3:24), the other Gospels all tell us that Herod had John imprisoned on account of John having rebuked him over his sin, particularly over Herod's taking his brother's wife.
 Luke's account is the briefest, simply stating: